waysact/react-style/README.md

 Generated CSS class names are descriptive by default and minimized when using `NODE_ENV=production`.

+To make sure that the order of the `styles` property is maintained, React Style uses a CSS overrides hack which results in the above example results in:

+    .foo,.foo.foo1,.foo.foo1.foo2. (etc.)

+By default an amount of 10 is used, but can be adjusted by setting the `maxOverridesLength` property:

+    var StyleSheet = require('react-style')
+    StyleSheet.maxOverridesLength = 1;

 Source Maps are supported, but only for the generated JavaScript.

 ## Syntax helpers for writing styles

+TODO: change to new syntax

 There's [React Style syntax][] which allows you to write styles like this: